 Beginners practice side by side with more senior members.
 Because of this, it may seem as though beginners will be challenged with advanced concepts from day one, or that beginners would be holding back the progress of other students.
 However, this is not the case.

 Karate practice has many layers.
 While practicing a technique such as “down block” as a group, beginning members will primarily be focusing on learning the basics of the technique and how to make it work, while the more senior members will be fine tuning their technique to make it quicker, more efficient, and more effective.
-Senior members never stop practicing the basic techniques.
+Senior members never stop practicing the fundamentals.
 It is through this repetition that one gradually refines their technique over many, many years.
 Instructors always provide instruction that is appropriate for the level of the student.

 When pairing up for partner drills or sparring, senior members are trained to push their juniors, but not to overwhelm or injure them.
 It is the responsibility of every black belt to pass down what they have learned to willing students.
 Therefore, facing an opponent that is of a much higher level than you is a blessing, as they will be able to help you develop in ways that less senior partners cannot.